Android-Artisan/DELL-Inspiron-14-5400-2-in-1-LAPTOP-EFI/README.md

 ## Dell Specs:

-* 10th Generation Intel® Core™ i3-1005G1 Processor (Ice Lake)
+* 10th Generation Intel® Core™ i5-1005G1 Processor (Ice Lake)
-* Windows 10 Home 64bit English
+* Ubuntu 24.02
-* 4GB,1x4GB,DDR4,3200MHz
+* 12GB,2x8GB,DDR4,3200MHz
-* 256GB M.2 PCIe NVMe Solid State Drive
+* 2TB M.2 PCIe NVMe Solid State Drive

-This build is for Catalina 10.15.4 using Opencore 0.6.0.
+This build is for Catalina 10.15.0 to 10.15.7 using Opencore 0.6.0.

 ## What's working

-* WiFi and Bluetooth (replaced with Fenvi BCM94352Z, it worked out of the box as advertised on Taobao)
+* Ethernet using adapter
 * Keyboard
 * Trackpad
+* USB (plug in drive b4 boot and then you can access)

 ## What's not working